Wrapping up

 Day before: Review key formulas one last time, but avoid cramming.
 Organize your ID, confirmation email, and directions to the center.
 Get at least 8 hours of sleep.

-Morning of the test: Eat a protein-rich breakfast (eggs, Greek yogurt, oatmeal with nuts).
-Avoid sugary foods that may cause an energy crash.
+Morning of the test: Eat a solid breakfast and avoid anything that might cause an energy crash.
 Arrive 30 minutes early.

 During the exam:

-- Read each question carefully before checking the answers.
+- Read each question carefully before reviewing the answer choices.

 - Eliminate clearly wrong choices first.